 OPEB deferred outflows of resources and deferred inflows of resources

-The Authority is required by GASB Statement No. 75 to determine deferred outflows and inflows of resources in order to be amortized and recognized in the annual OPEB expense.
+The Authority is required by implementation of GASB Statement No. 75 to determine deferred outflows of resources and deferred inflows of resources in order to be amortized and recognized in the annual OPEB expense.